-Following on from 10 reasons why you should grow your own onions, here’s how to grow overwintering varieties (planted in the Autumn).
+Following on from 10 reasons why you should grow your own onions, here’s a post about how to grow overwintering varieties (planted in the Autumn).

-Something to remember if you’re aiming for a year round supply of Allium:
+Something to remember if you’re aiming for a year round supply of Alliums:

-They will however, fill the gap (spring planted sets are usually ready late summer to autumn and will store until mid-spring the following year if stored well).
+- They do fill the gap (spring planted sets are usually ready late summer to autumn and will store until mid-spring the following year if stored well).
 Some people grow shallots to fill any gaps as they store particularly well.

 Luckily with the trend in grow your own building, finding a supplier is getting easier.
-I bought two varieties (Radar and Senshyu Yellow) in a local garden centre ( Morgans in Carlow) who were selling a few varieties.
+I bought two varieties, Radar and Senshyu Yellow in a local garden centre who were selling several varieties.
 Priced at just €1.75 for 50, sets are generally considered easier to grow and less prone to disease (although they often bolt or run to seed).
-Sets are also available on-line (see https://www.greensideup.ie/ for links).
+Sets are also available on-line.

 Avoid planting onions in soil that’s been freshly manured or they will be too lush.
 I’ve planted mine in the patch that I’d manured for potatoes at the beginning of the year.
-Onions also prefer soil that has a fairly neutral pH of 6 to 7 so test it with a pH kit (easy to do, just follow instructions on the packet) and add lime if it’s very acidic.
+Onions also prefer soil that has a fairly neutral pH of 6 to 7 so test it with a pH kit (easy to do, just follow instructions on the packet) and add lime as per instructions on the box if it’s very acidic.
 Avoid planting them where onions have grown in the last three to four years to prevent pests and diseases.